 The earliest people probably evolved from other primates around a million years ago.
 That may have happened in or near what is now Sudan, south of Egypt.
 At first all people were hunters and gatherers.
 But by around 4000 BC, Nubians domesticated millet and sorghum and were farming.
 In Aksum (now Ethiopia and Eretria) they had domesticated another kind of grain called teff.
 Around the same time, Nubians domesticated donkeys.
 They also began to herd cattle they got from further north, and to eat dates from the Arabian peninsula.

 Nubians traded with Egypt from early in the Bronze Age.
 As early as 3000 BC, there was already trade from Nubia, south of Egypt, all along the Nile river to the Mediterranean Sea.
-The Nubians taught Egyptians to farm millet.
+The Nubians taught Egyptians to farm millet, and they sold them donkeys.
 They sold gold to the Egyptians.
 They also sold ivory, furs, and exotic live animals like elephants and lions.
 And they sold people as slaves.